 The Jack’s Reloaded project began in November 2016 with a view to activating a group of disused spaces within the Jack’s Magazine heritage precinct.

-This initiative is an important first step in breathing new life into Jack’s Magazine, which has remained dormant since it was decommissioned in the early 1990s.
-The program has activated the loading dock, shed and the ammunitions store, by incubating short-term uses with creative enterprises and independent local initiatives.
+This initiative was an important first step in breathing new life into Jack’s Magazine, which has remained dormant since it was decommissioned in the early 1990s.
+The program activated the loading dock, shed and the ammunitions store, by incubating short-term uses with creative enterprises and independent local initiatives.

-Jack’s Reloaded began as a Renew Australia managed project and has now transitioned to an affiliate program managed by Working Heritage.
+Jack’s Reloaded began as a Renew Australia managed project and then transitioned to an affiliate program managed by Working Heritage.